Learn the risks of the traditional approach to securing

 is open, any application can use the port.

-that allow only data center servers that retrieve updates to use
+rules that allow only data center servers that retrieve updates to

 update servers.
-Log and monitor allow rule violations.
+Log and monitor whitelist rule violations.

 When you transition from port-based to application-based

 rules, in the rulebase, place the application-based rule above the

 port-based rule it will replace.
 Reset the policy rule hit counter for both rules.

 If traffic hits the port-based rule, its policy rule hit count increases.